1jour1vin

 Certified organic

-At optimum maturity
+At optimal maturity

-Gentle, rapid pressing of grapes, separation of free-run and press juices.
+Gentle and rapid pressing of the grapes, separation of free-run juice and press juice.
 Cold settling for 24 to 48 hours.
-Alcoholic fermentation in stainless steel tanks at 16-18°C. Regular stirring of the lees during the first months of ageing.
+Alcoholic fermentation in stainless steel vats at 16-18°C. Regular bâtonnage during the first months of aging.
 100% malolactic fermentation.

-In vats at 14°C on fine lees to preserve fruitiness and freshness
+In vats at 14°C on fine lees to preserve fruitiness and freshness.

 Alcohol content